 - Presentations from members of the public who wish to speak to items being considered on the agenda of the Council meeting

 - The Tabling of petitions, in line with Council’s Petitions Policy(PDF, 301KB)

 - Written Questions on Notice from the community on any issue relating to the Council’s legislative responsibilities

 - Presentations which have been invited by the CEO/GM

 In light of COVID-19, Council meetings are being held remotely and are closed to the public.
 However, members of the public are still able to view the meetings live via webcast.qprc.nsw.gov.au

-Members of the public wishing to make presentations on an item on the agenda of a Council meeting must register to speak prior to the commencement of the meeting.
+Members of the public wishing to make presentations on an item on the agenda of a Council meeting must register prior to the commencement of the meeting.
 They can speak for a maximum of three minutes with the Chair having the discretion to extend for a further two minutes.
 Presenters must state which item they are presenting on and whether they are speaking ‘for’ or ‘against’ the item.
 Presenters are not able to ask questions during their presentation.
 A person may apply to speak on more than one item on the Council agenda but must do so within the allocated time limit (three minutes).
 Presenters must refrain from digressing from the item they are speaking to and must refrain from engaging in disorderly conduct and obey the rulings of the Chair.
 You can register to make a presentation in the following ways:

 Click here to view form.